xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 {% endhighlight %}

 We stick to `NSPredicate` class to define conditions because NSPredicate provides us with a powerful, expressive and standard language to do so.
-We could have taken another approach defining our own language and structure to express the conditions but the advantages of NSPredicate are clear and speaks for itself.
+We could have taken another approach defining our own language and structure to express the conditions but the advantages of NSPredicate are clear and speak for themselves.

 ## How to use it